Recommendations based on The Dispossessedby Ursula K. Le Guin

 * statistically, based on millions of data-points provided by fellow humans

-1. The Lathe of Heaven
+1. The Left Hand of Darkness

 by Ursula K. Le Guin